Transipedia/kmerexplor/README.md

 ### -k --keep-counts

 By default, `KmerExploR` deletes intermediate files, particularly countTags output (when input files are fastq files).
-You could keep countTags output files by using `--keep-counts`option.
+You could keep countTags output files by using `-K/--keep-counts`option.
 The location of the countTags output files will then be displayed on the standard output.

 countTags outputs are located in a directory named `countTags`, located in `kmerexplor-results` by default or specified by `-o` option.